Support for understanding your doing

 6. ENCOUNTER OF ART PRACTITIONER, INNER ARTIST AND ARTIST-WITHIN-THE-PICTURE

 The journey of building Relational Empathy takes place in the context of the arts with reference to the body sense/Art Sense.
-This is what the term 'Creative Compassion practice' stands for
+This is what the term 'Creative Compassion Practice' stands for

-The practitioner makes their start within an safe framed setting set up from Focusing attitude.
+The practitioner makes their start within an safe framed setting, set up from Focusing attitude.
 They perceive and reproduce material from the Fine Arts, experience intermodal shifts and find new ways of self-expression through arts activities

 The practitioner starts from a stand of indirect creativity that is more common to most of us (receptive arts engagement).
-From there the practitioner steps towards active arts engagement, learning about empathy as a person doing arts, as a person relating to their inner Artist and as a person relating to another artist
+From there the practitioner steps towards active arts engagement, learning about empathy on three levels:

 In daily life the practitoner may feel uncomfortable relating to significant others, expecially when disliking them or disliking their attitudes, cultural habits or religious practices.
-In Creative Compassion practice the Inner Artist of the practitioner and their body sense are doing the relational work
+In Creative Compassion Practice the Inner Artist of the practitioner and their body sense are doing the relational work

 This is of high benefit especially when the personal background of the practitioner contains feelings of isolation, being expelled or bullied, or when the practitioner feels powerless and helpless.
 Going out into the world and encounter people who are challenging might then be too big a step to do

-Bodily felt action steps (not too big to take in practical life) are part of Focusing as method and can be found with the help of a Focusing Professional.
-There are many options for Focusing support: Focusing based Counseling, Existential Wellbeing Counseling, Focusing Therapy, Focusing based Art Therapy or Focusing oriented Expressive Arts FOAT®
+Bodily felt action steps (not too big to take in practical life) are part of Focusing as method and can be found with the help of a Focusing Professional

 7. EXAMPLE OF ILLUSTRATION

 Noldes work is full of bright and powerful colors and implies impressive religious motives.
-The expressionist is one of the best-known degenerate artists and seen as a persecuted pioneer of a new German art and as a victim of Nazi art policy.
+The expressionist is one of the best-known degenerate artists and seen as a persecuted pioneer of a new German art and as victim of Nazi art policy.
 No other painter had so many works (over 1,000 art pieces) confiscated as him

 At the same time Nolde's anti-semitism, political conviction and loyality to the National Socialist Party remained unshaken till the end of his life.
 He created the narrative of the secretly Unpainted Pictures for his own popularity after WWII.
-Knowing Nolde's story I have to navigate very contradictory feelings when approaching his art
+Knowing Nolde's story we have to navigate very contradictory feelings when approaching his art

-My inner compass of tolerance for this professional artist can be broadened by embodied receptive-active arts engagement which in itself is ethical-free
+Our inner compass of tolerance for this professional artist can be broadened by embodied receptive-active arts engagement which in itself is ethical-free

-8. FOCUSING CENTERED CREATIVE COMPASSION PRACTICE
+8. FOCUSING-INFORMED CREATIVE COMPASSION PRACTICE

 Once the practitioner has found a little empathy for their artwork and themselves engaging in the arts, the practitioner can develop their empathy further.
 They can forward it step by step, art piece by art piece